project-feynman/v3/documentation/CONTRIBUTING.md

+## Tips to understand the codebase
+1. Refer to the ExplainMIT videos (TODO: add links)
+2. Always read the View components first, then read children components recursively as needed.
+3. All database logic reside in View components i.e. those that reside in src/views/...
+Other components are stateful but will always emit an event to the parent if a CRUD (Create Read Update Delete) operation has to be performed.

 ## How to contribute
 1. Choose a task on [Trello](https://trello.com/b/2VdWvqBJ/explainmit) such as "Fix bug X"
 2. Create a new branch called X